-Russia vetoes U.N. resolution to condemn Syria chemical attack
+Russia vetoes UN resolution to condemn Syria chemical attack

 Russia vetoed a Western-backed U.N. resolution that would have condemned the reported use of chemical weapons in a Syrian town and demanded a speedy investigation into the attack that killed nearly 90 people.

-UNITED NATIONS — Russia vetoed a Western-backed U.N. resolution Wednesday that would have condemned the reported use of chemical weapons in a town in northern Syria and demanded a speedy investigation into the attack that killed nearly 90 people.
+UNITED NATIONS (AP) — Russia vetoed a Western-backed U.N. resolution Wednesday that would have condemned the reported use of chemical weapons in a town in northern Syria and demanded a speedy investigation into the attack that killed nearly 90 people.

 The vote on the Security Council resolution drafted by Britain, France and the United States was 10 in favor, Russia and Bolivia against, and China, Kazakhstan and Ethiopia abstaining.